 Gregory Commercial Furniture was established in 1988 by Peter Gregory, a practicing physiotherapist.
 Comfortable, ergonomic design is at the core of all their furniture, coupled with high-quality manufacturing processes.
 Several of their products are certified under GECA's Furniture and Fittings standard.

 Furniture producer Koskela has recently added a range of new items to their list of GECA certified products.
-New environmentally-preferable partitions, tables, workstations, sofa and ottomans are now available with the GECA tick of approval, with all products meeting the requirements of the Furniture and Fittings standard.
+New environmentally-preferable partitions, tables, workstations, sofas and ottomans are now available with the GECA tick of approval, with all products meeting the requirements of the Furniture and Fittings standard.

 Need foam?
 GECA licensee Perth Foam has plenty of it, and their polyurethane foam range is certified under GECA's Furniture and Fittings standard, making it an environmentally-preferable choice.
 It's also Green Star applicable.